Alaska's Fiddling Poet

 poems (about writers and writing).
 And there's his twentieth, the novel.

-A former college professor with an MFA in Creative Writing, he's been a visiting writer at nearly 100 colleges and universities,
+A former college professor with an MFA in Creative Writing, he's been a visiting writer at over 100 colleges and universities,

 As a performer, he's played from the Kennedy Center Millennium Stage to the Woodford Folk Festival (Queensland, Australia),